hotosm/tech-feedback-review/Submissions/edidiong.asikpo.md

 ## Recommendation

-From the research conducted, OSM community members are fairly satisfied with HOT's feedback process and technical support but agree that some improvements should be made to improve the process and make it even more seamless.
+From the research conducted, contributors are fairly satisfied with HOT's feedback process and technical support but agree that some improvements should be made to improve the process and make it even more seamless.
 I have listed out a couple of recommendations that could improve HOT Tech feedback and technical support if they were implemented.

 ### Slackbot